-Before getting into what is due basis or receipt basis and when salary income is chargeable to tax, you first need to understand whether your income is taxable under the head salaries or under some other head of income.
+Before getting into when salary is chargeable to income tax, you first need to understand whether your income is taxable under the head salaries or under some other head of income.

 Heads of Income

 Section 14 of the Income Tax Act, 1961 requires assessee to classify his income under the following 5 different heads:

 - Profits and gains of business or profession,

 - Income from other sources.

 To get it taxable under the head income from salaries, you need to apply the provisions of section 10,15,16,17 and other sections of income tax act, 1961 as applicable.

 To get your income chargeable to tax under the head salaries, the first and foremost condition to be satisfied is that the payer and payee agreement must be a contract of service.
 This means, payment must be from employer to employee due to the contract of service.

 If your income satisfies the first basic condition that its received by you from your employer due to the employment, then income will be considered as salary income.
 Therefore, it will be taxable under the head salaries.

 Now the question is how to know in which year salary income is charged to tax.
 Will you be including your March 2022 salary in income under the head salaries for the previous year 2021-22 if its received in the month of April 2022.
 These type of questions often asked by taxpayers.